opendatasoft/ods-documentation/source/sourcing_and_processing_data/harvesters/ckan.rst

 CKAN harvester
 ==============

-Get the dataset from a CKAN portal
+Retrieve datasets from a CKAN portal.

 Parameters
 ----------